Humphrey Hume Wrong: Diplomatic appointments

 The placement of C. D. Howe on the Combined Production and Resources Board, and of other seats on the Combined Food Board, were evidence of the practice of functionalism.
 In the estimation of Jack Granatstein, "Canada’s massive war effort, coupled with its tough advocacy of the functionalism principle, made it one of the leaders of the middle powers for a few years during and after the war."

-In 1946 Hume Wrong was appointed the Ambassador for Canada and he remained in the post until 1953.
+In 1946 Hume Wrong was appointed Canadian Ambassador to the United States and he remained in the post until 1953.
 He was one of the key architects of the North Atlantic Treaty, which would give rise to NATO.
 He later rose to become the Canadian Undersecretary of External Affairs and was named undersecretary to NATO, but died before he could take up the post.

 Death

 Wrong is buried at Maclaren Cemetery in Wakefield, Quebec with his fellow diplomats and friends Norman Robertson and Lester B. Pearson.
 He is the father of renowned sociologist Dennis Wrong, and the grandfather of documentary filmmaker Terence Wrong.